freshcom/freshcom-api-reference/content/topics.md

 ### Obtain a UAT

-To obtain a user access token for the first time, the client must make a POST request to `/v1/token` passing in the user's credentials.
+To obtain a user access token for the first time, the client must make a POST request to `/v1/token` passing in the user's credentials and set the scope to `scope=aid:{account_id}`.
+If the scope is not set or the `account_id` provided is invalid you will get a invalid request response.
+Your `account_id` can be found through the Freshcom Dashboard.

-The response that the client get back will contain a user access token and a user refresh token.
-The client should store both tokens, user access token should only be stored in memory, user refresh token can be stored in cookie or local storage if the client needs remember the user.

-By default the user access token that the client get back will be for the default account of that user.
-However, a user may have access to multiple accounts, to request a user access token for a specific account the client need to set the `scope` parameter accordingly: `scope=aid:{account_id}`.
-The `account_id` can be found through the Freshcom Dashboard.

 The user access token will be valid for 1 hour, before it expires it is the client's responsiblity to get a new user access token using the user refresh token through the same endpoint as above.